-Housing: Dormitory-type housing at a local NGO.
-Accommodations include usually reliable electrical supply, near limited internet access, and temperate showers.
+Housing: Lodging at a guest house.
+Accommodations include usually reliable electrical supply and temperate showers.
 Accommodation is safe and secure.

-Travel Highlights: Program includes travel to Kigali, a safari experience, Dar es Salaam, Zanzibar, and Stonetown.
+Travel Highlights: Program includes travel to Kigali, a safari experience, and Arusha.

 Spend your summer living in rural Africa; the program will focus on gaining a better understanding sustainable development, questions of identity, questions of international justice, and the reality of working with policy implementation and human rights efforts on the ground with community based organizations and international nongovernmental organizations.